-Health Secretary and junior doctors' leader clash over pay offer
+Health secretary and junior doctors' leader clash over pay offer

 Mr Barclay told BBC One's Sunday with Laura Kuenssberg programme there needed to be "movement on all sides".

-But Dr Vivek Trivedi, from the doctors' union appearing on the same show, hit back, saying real-terms pay cuts were "driving doctors away".
+But Dr Vivek Trivedi, from the doctors' union, appearing on the same show, said deals that amounted to a real-terms pay cut were "driving doctors away".

 Junior doctors are to walk out for 72 hours in June after pay talks stalled.